QualyaIO/obtuse.DPF/README.md

 # Dev

-Using git submodule to get source from botania dsp (itself using git LFS), and also from DPF.
+Using git submodule to get source from obtuse (itself using git LFS), and also from DPF.
 Don't forget to clone recursive or init submodule afterwards -- e.g. `git submodule update --init --recursive`.

+# Changelog

+## v0.1.0 (current)

+- first proper release